<- Back to Bunches

 Bunches.
 Chat Sports.

-A mobile-first social app for sports communities with real-time chat, group discovery, direct messages, rewards, picks, native mobile flows, and REP-powered onchain interactions.
+A mobile-first social app for sports communities with real-time chat, group discovery, direct messages, rewards, picks, native Android flows, and REP-powered onchain interactions.

 Overview

-I was the primary engineer behind the Capacitor client app and REP ecosystem, connecting product surfaces to realtime messaging, typed GraphQL data, native mobile APIs, non-custodial wallet persistence, and gasless onchain flows.
+I was the primary engineer behind the Capacitor client app and REP ecosystem, connecting product surfaces to real-time messaging, typed GraphQL data, native mobile APIs, non-custodial wallet persistence, analytics, release automation, and gasless onchain flows.

 Impact